Skip to main content

 How much is a plumbing permit in St. Louis County?

-A plumbing permit costs ninety four dollars in St. Louis County.
-This applies to typical bathroom work.
-Add the building permit to reach the full project cost.
+The base plumbing trade permit costs twenty four dollars in St. Louis County.
+This applies to typical bathroom remodel work.
+It's one of the lowest trade fees we track.

 Do I need a permit to build a deck in St. Louis County?